drkameleon/rosetta.art/README.md

 ## What does this package do?

 This package provides a comprehensive RosettaCode API wrapper for Arturo, enabling easy interaction with the RosettaCode wiki.
-It handles authentication, task retrieval, solution parsing, and provides structured access to task content, categories, and code examples - all with automatic lazy loading and caching.
+It handles authentication, task retrieval, solution parsing, as well as structured access to task content/categories/examples/etc.

 ## How do I use it?